NOTICE OF ANNUAL GENERAL MEETING

 Notice of attendance:

-Shareholders wishing to participate in and vote at the AGM must be entered in the register of shareholders kept by VPC no later than 19 April 2007 and notify the Company of their intention to attend as well as the number of assistants (max.
+Shareholders wishing to participate in and vote at the AGM must be entered in the register of shareholders kept by VPC no later than 18 April 2008 and notify the company of their intention to attend as well as the number of assistants (max.
 2), if any, that they will be bringing.
-Notification shall be made by post to Rottneros AB, Box 600, 194 26 Upplands Väsby, Sweden; telephone on +46 (0)8-5900 00 1000; fax on +46 (0)8 5900 1001 or e-mail: email@example.com no later then 19 April 2007.
+Notification shall be made by post to Rottneros AB, Box 600, 194 26 Upplands Väsby, Sweden; telephone on +46 (0)8-5900 00 1000; fax on +46 (0)8 5900 1001 or e-mail: firstname.lastname@example.org no later than Friday 18 April 2008.
+Applications must state the shareholder’s name, personal/corporate ID number, shareholding, address and telephone number (daytime) as well as information about any assistants and, where applicable, deputies or proxies.

 Shareholders represented by a proxy must issue a power of attorney to the proxy.
-The power of attorney must be sent to the Company well in advance of the AGM at the above address.
+The power of attorney (original) must be sent to the company well in advance of the AGM at the above address.
 If the shareholder is a legal entity, a certified copy of its registration certificate must be enclosed.
 These documents must not be more than one year old.
+A power of attorney form can be obtained from the company upon request and is available for downloading on the company’s website, www.rottneros.com.

 1. Opening of the meeting and election of a chairman for the AGM.